 Every consumer considers the price tag to be of paramount significance.
 From investing in a product to asking for a service, personalized pricing is proven to be a success driver in getting the consumer to buy or subscribe.
 You will always wish to buy your favorite item at affordable rates and pay the best price for a service.
 On that note, it’s time to discuss the nuances of dynamic pricing and how is it proving to be a boon for online retailers!

-3. Laws of price determination
+3. Laws of Dynamic Pricing

 If you are aware of the crucial principles of economics, terms such as ‘market forces’, ‘supply’, ‘demand’, and ‘price curves’ must be familiar to you.
 Before the emergence of digital markets, traditional purchase processes and conventional markets worked on the principles of ‘supply and demand’.
 However, the present scenario is different and it narrates a unique story.